Plus 12 month financing available with Affirm!

 - Kayaking Footwear or Neoprene Socks

 It’s harder to go wrong when the weather is right.
-Warm water means less clothing but more options, and less ways to make a serious mistake.
+Warm water means less clothing but more options!
 Here are some ideas:

 If the air temperature is a little cool, you might want to wear either a short-sleeved, knee-length 2mm wetsuit called a Shorty, or a sleeveless 2mm wetsuit called a Farmer John.
 Or, if one-piece suits aren’t your style, you could wear a thin neoprene top and neoprene bottom, or a mix-and-match combo of neoprene layers in varying thickness to adjust to fluctuating air temps.
 If using a spray skirt, you’ll need to wear a paddling jacket on top of your neoprene garments, as well.

 Likewise, you can wear a paddling jacket and paddling pants or shorts for splash coverage, with lightweight base layers beneath to wick moisture away and provide a touch of optional warmth.